chxdeng/mabain/README.md

 Examples
     Please follow these steps to run the examples.
-    1. Compile libmabain.a by running make in mabain home.
+    1. Compile libmabain.a by running make in mabain home
     2. cd ./examples from mabain home
     3. Run make in the examples directory
-    4. Create the database directory "mkdir ./tmp_db_dir".
+    4. Create the database directory "mkdir ./tmp_db_dir"
     5. ./mb_insert_test

 Caveats
     1. Only one writer is allowed.
 However, multiple readers can be running concurrently.
     2. The longest key supported is 256 bytes.
     3. The value/data size can not be bigger than 32767 bytes.
     4. Using mabain on NFS currently is not supported or tested.
     5. Please use -D__BIG__ENDIAN__ in compilation flag when using mabain on big endian machines.